Hezbollah says senior commander killed in Israeli strike

 There was no immediate comment from Israel.

-Al-Tawil is the highest-ranking Hezbollah member to be killed since the group and Israel began exchanging near-daily cross-border fire after the Israel-Hamas war began on October 7.
+Al-Tawil is the highest-ranking Hezbollah member to be killed since the Israel-Hamas war began.

+Hezbollah said he joined the group in 1989 and that he participated in several “qualitative” operations against Israeli forces during the occupation of southern Lebanon before 2000 and suffered serious wounds during an attack in 1999.

+According to Hezbollah, al-Tawil was also part of an operation that captured two Israeli soldiers in 2006.
+Israel retaliated by launching a full-scale offensive against Hezbollah that would become known as the Second Lebanon War in Israel and the July War in Lebanon.

 Like the assassination of Hamas’s deputy leader last week in Beirut, al-Tawil’s killing has raised fears of a wider conflict.